pmualaba/react-bio/docs/code-guidelines.md

 Once a styled component has applied a Skin, the fourth and final theming layer can be applied.
 These styles are injected ad-hoc by applying a class or by directly injecting inline styles.

-use: props.ui.theme.finish.{finish} to apply a class or inline styles to a styled component
+use: genes.ui.theme.finish.{finish} to apply a class or inline styles to a styled component

 ```
-props.ui.theme.finish:
+genes.ui.theme.finish:

 {
     class: 'is-custom-class',